brendan-27/covid/README.md

-Any other commands will be in -help.
+Any other commands can be found in -help.